digicosmos86/MicroInventor/source/unit1/lesson2.rst

 The purpose of the lesson is to:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Famiarize the students with Raspberry Pi
+1. Familiarize the students with Raspberry Pi
 2. Distinguish the differences between hardware and software
 3. Introduce students to Python